1017549629/open-speaker-verification/README.md

 Please refer to [mmclassification  readme](README.mmclassification.md) for installation and running scripts.
 The code is tested with PyTorch 1.6.0 and CUDA 10.2. **NOTE**: The pretrained model is saved in PyTorch 1.6.0.
 So if you are using older versions, you may need to upgrade your PyTorch Version to 1.6.0+ to load our released model.

+## Data preparation

+All features adopted in our training frameworks are extracted from [Kaldi](https://github.com/kaldi-asr/kaldi), cepstral mean and variance normalized(CMVN) and no VAD implemented.

+Preparation scripts will be released soon.

 ## Attribute

 ### dataset